Welcome to today's edition of the Rush 24-7 podcast.

 There's no real problem here that we haven't caused and made worse ourselves.

-So if we just show them that we're not like Bush, why we'll be able to go back and pick daisies and grill hamburgers and hot dogs every afternoon of the week.
+So if we just show them that we're not like Bush, why we'll be able to go back and pick daisies and grill hamburgers and hot dogs every afternoon of the week, never, ever again having to worry about another terrorist attack.

 When in truth, it'll be worse than ever if that happens.

-The exact thing, that exact thing would be the result of Democrats succeeding with their foreign policy on the war on terror.
+The exact thing, that exact thing, would be the result of Democrats succeeding with their foreign policy on the war on terror.

-Quick timeout, we'll be back.
+We'll be back.

 Don't go away, folks.